Dartmouth Professor in the Arts & Sciences

 From 2017-2019, Kathy was a rotating program officer in the Population and Community Ecology (PCE) cluster in the Division of Environmental Biology (DEB) at the National Science Foundation (NSF).
 While at NSF, she mastered the art of speaking in acronyms and contributed to the Understanding the Rules of Life and Dynamics of Integrated Socio-Environmental Systems (CNH2) programs.
 She highly recommends the rotator experience and welcomes questions from potential rotators.

-In January 2020, Kathy will become the next Editor-in-Chief at Ecology.
+In January 2020, Kathy became the Editor-in-Chief at the Ecological Society of America Ecology.
 Ideas and suggestions are welcome!

 Dartmouth contact info: